kirakira-dev/NintendoClientsWiki/BAAS-Server.md

 The main URL is https://e0d67c509fb203858ebcb2fe3f88c2aa.baas.nintendo.com.

 On 21.0.0 and later, the account sysmodule uses https://m-lp1.baas.nintendo.com instead (the friends sysmodule still uses the previous URL).
+This server only accepts connections with a valid client certificate.

 * [Headers](#headers)
 * [Methods](#methods)